-ReSource: Plastic: A global, multi-stakeholder initiative helping companies implement strategies and solutions to end plastic pollution and support circularity.
+ReSource Plastic: A global, multi-stakeholder initiative helping companies implement strategies and solutions to help reduce plastic pollution and support circularity.

 Bioplastic Feedstock Alliance (BFA): BFA is a multi-stakeholder forum for collaboration and knowledge sharing to drive the shift toward responsible sourcing of plant-based plastics known as bioplastics, and to create a more circular economy.

-U.S. Plastics Pact: Collaborative initiative that seeks to unify stakeholder approaches to design, use, and reuse across the entire plastics value chain, with collective delivery of several commitments pledged by 2025.
+U.S. Plastics Pact: Collaborative initiative that seeks to unify stakeholder approaches to design, use, and reuse across the entire plastics value chain.
 Kimberly-Clark (Consumer & KCP) is a Founding Activator of the Pact.

-New Materials Institute (University of Georgia): Helps industry and businesses adopt bio-based, biodegradable, or recyclable materials and material-management systems that generate less waste and promote circularity.
+Helps industry and businesses adopt bio-based, biodegradable, or recyclable materials and material-management systems that generate less waste and promote circularity

 Duitin and Octopus: Circular economy platforms that help producers track and collect their post-consumer products for both recyclable and non-recyclable waste.
 Both companies have been working with Kimberly-Clark Softex in Indonesia as part of the collection leg of our used baby diaper recycling project.
 Collection is done via a convenient online application where consumers can connect with these companies and their teams of waste pickers to collect the used diapers.